nara256/mhz19_uart/README.md

 * MH-Z19 is supporting PWM , but this library is supporting only serial connection.
 * this library is testing only ESP-WROOM-02(esp8266) boards. if you can't execute this library on your arduino (or clone) boards, please contact me.
+* _this library is not supported ESP-WROOM-32(ESP32). because ESP32 don't have SoftwareSerial._ I'm rewriting source code now.

 # MHZ19_Serial library function